lammps/lammps/doc/src/Speed_kokkos.rst

 .. note::

-   To build with Kokkos support for NVIDIA GPUs, NVIDIA CUDA software version 9.0 or later must be installed on your system.
+   To build with Kokkos support for NVIDIA GPUs, the NVIDIA CUDA toolkit software version 9.0 or later must be installed on your system.
 See the discussion for the :doc:`GPU package <Speed_gpu>` for details of how to check and do this.

 .. note::

    Kokkos with CUDA currently implicitly assumes that the MPI library is CUDA-aware.
 This is not always the case, especially when using pre-compiled MPI libraries provided by a Linux distribution.
 This is not a problem when using only a single GPU with a single MPI rank.
 When running with multiple MPI ranks, you may see segmentation faults without CUDA-aware MPI support.
 These can be avoided by adding the flags :doc:`-pk kokkos cuda/aware off <Run_options>` to the LAMMPS command line or by using the command :doc:`package kokkos cuda/aware off <package>` in the input file.

-**Building LAMMPS with the KOKKOS package:**
+Building LAMMPS with the KOKKOS package
+"""""""""""""""""""""""""""""""""""""""

 See the :ref:`Build extras <kokkos>` doc page for instructions.

-**Running LAMMPS with the KOKKOS package:**
+Running LAMMPS with the KOKKOS package
+""""""""""""""""""""""""""""""""""""""

 All Kokkos operations occur within the context of an individual MPI task running on a single node of the machine.
 The total number of MPI